Girls Empowerment Network Staff

 Miranda first found GEN as a volunteer and later co-facilitated a Girl Connect group during while interning with Communities in Schools at Ann Richards School for Young Women Leaders.
 She hopes to continue advocating for social equity upon completion of her masters degrees in Social Work and in Public Affairs.

-What I love about GEN: I love GEN’s focus on helping girls take pride in being their authentic selves and recognizing that they already have the ability to achieve anything they want.
-GEN actively works to give girls role models who represent and validate their diverse experiences of girlhood, allowing girls freedom from feeling obligated to fit into a singular, societally “acceptable” definition of what it means to be a girl.
+What I love about Girls Empowerment Network: I love our focus on helping girls take pride in being their authentic selves and recognizing that they already have the ability to achieve anything they want.
+Girls Empowerment Network actively works to give girls role models who represent and validate their diverse experiences of girlhood, allowing girls freedom from feeling obligated to fit into a singular, societally “acceptable” definition of what it means to be a girl.